Mars: Facts About the Red Planet

 ~9 min

 The red planet Mars has been known to humans since ancient times.
 It has been the target of dozens of space missions and will hopefully soon become the first planet astronauts will land on.
 In this article, we’ll tell you everything you need to know about Mars and answer the most common questions related to the Red Planet.
+We'll also highlight upcoming celestial events related to Mars.
+Use the Sky Tonight app to easily locate the Red Planet in the sky.
 Let’s get started!

 Contents